 Impacts of Insecticide Use on Monarchs

 Most insecticides (and all other pesticides, including herbicides, fungicides and nematocides) are used in agricultural applications.
-The widespread loss of milkweed in agricultural fields (see Breeding Habitat Loss and Dr. Karen Oberhauser's blog post on habitat loss and what can be done) reduces the risk of monarchs being killed by agricultural insecticide applications, simply because without milkweed, monarchs no longer occur in high numbers in these fields.
-Insecticide use in agriculture is still a concern for other pollinators that forage for pollen and nectar in agricultural landscapes.
+The widespread loss of milkweed in agricultural fields reduces the risk of immature monarchs (eggs, larvae, pupae) being killed by agricultural insecticide applications, simply because without milkweed, these stages no longer occur in high numbers within these fields.
+(See Breeding Habitat Loss and Dr. Karen Oberhauser's blog post on habitat loss and what can be done.)
+Adult monarchs traveling across agricultural fields in search of milkweed or nectar during times of insecticide application are at higher risk, however.
+Insecticide use in agriculture is a concern for other pollinators that forage for pollen and nectar in agricultural landscapes.
 Additionally, insecticide drift into ditches and field borders can affect monarchs.
 Insecticide use by commercial and government entities (to control herbivores and pests like mosquitoes and black flies), as well as in yards and gardens, often kills monarchs.

 One group of insecticides that is raising concern is neonicotinoids, which are used on farms and around homes, schools, and city landscapes.
 While harm to humans and other mammals is minimal, these insecticides are extremely toxic to arthropods.
 They are systemic, meaning that when they are applied, plants absorb and distribute the compounds to all parts of the plant, making the leaves, nectar, pollen, and woody tissue toxic to insects and other arthropods that feed on them.
 A variety of application methods make neonicotinoids popular for use in pest control.
 Crop seeds can be treated before being planted, allowing uptake by the plant during growth, and thus protection from plant pests for a period of time while the chemical remains in the plant tissues.
 Neonicotinoids can also be applied topically on plant foliage or as drenches to the ground.